tophat2d/web/site/dl/index.md

                 <div class="card-text">
                     <p>
                         Built automatically from the <code>main</code> branch on every push.
-It contains the newest features, but main contain bugs and unannounced API changes.
+It contains the newest features, but may contain bugs and unannounced API changes.
                     </p>
                 </div>